 “Agnes Scott is a college you have to see to believe,” according to Colleges That Change Lives.
 And who are we to argue?

 During four years at Agnes Scott, you’ll grow as a person, discovering your strengths and building confidence.
-Through Summit, our unique global learning and leadership development initiative, you will choose a major, build leadership skills, and gain global perspectives, all while guided by a four-person board of advisors.
+Through SUMMIT, our unique global learning and leadership development curriculum, you will choose a major, build leadership skills, and gain global perspectives, all while guided by a custom Board of Advisors.

 As a Scottie (as Agnes Scott students are called), you’ll spend four years with brilliant women who won’t suffer fools, stand for injustice, or tolerate prejudice; with confident women who never settle; with women who question, confront, and debate.

 You’ll study with professors who will help you when you call, push you to the limits, and then challenge you again.
 Our faculty members garner international attention in their areas of expertise, but their focus is on you, their undergraduate students.